Who make the best TT riders

 - understand and sign a disclaimer, acknowledging that this a non-profit event, there are hazards and you're riding totally at your own risk, according to the laws of the land

-- pay an entry fee (to cover the costs of the t-shirt, badges etc.)
+- pay an entry fee of $65 per bike (to cover the costs of the t-shirt, badges etc.)

 Who make the best TT riders?